 LIFE magazine’s infamous 1947 staged photo that fueled the Hollister biker stories and legends.

 The 13 Rebels Motorcycle Club (13 RMC) was started in 1937 by Ernest “Tex” Bryant.
 “Tex” and the other 12 top-seated motorcycle racers from Southern California made up the founding members of the club.
 The 13 Rebels MC was, and still is, an American Motorcycle Association (AMA) sanctioned club.
-While not the oldest motorcycle club in the U.S (that being the Yonkers MC of Yonkers, NY established in 1903), the 13 RMC has a rich racing and colorful history that has shaped some of this sports historic motorcycle folklore.
+While not the oldest MC in the U.S (that being the Yonkers MC of Yonkers, NY established in 1903), the 13 RMC has a rich racing tradition and colorful history that has shaped American motorcycle folklore.

 Shell Thuet of 13 RMC working on a HD Knucklehead, 1946.